Family Law Arbitration Brisbane

 Financial or property disputes between married or de facto couples can be arbitrated.
-This includes disputes regarding the transfer of property, division of superannuation and repayment of debt.
-Children’s issues cannot be arbitrated.
+This includes disputes regarding the transfer of property, the division of superannuation, and the repayment of debt.
+Children’s issues and parenting matters cannot be arbitrated.

 The decision made by the arbitrator is called an ‘Arbitration Award’.
 Once the Arbitration Award is registered with the Federal Circuit and Family Court of Australia, it is binding and enforceable.
 There are limited grounds for challenging or setting aside an Arbitration Award, such as in circumstances where an error of law has been made.

-The Preliminary Conference is the first step of the Arbitration process.
-The parties may attend the Preliminary Conference in person at our office, by telephone or Teams Meeting link.
-Our rooms are available at no additional charge.
+A Preliminary Conference is the first step in the Arbitration process.
 The Preliminary Conference addresses various procedural matters, including the issues in dispute and whether a Hearing is required.
-The parties should allow approximately one hour for the Preliminary Conference.
+Parties should allow approximately one hour for the Preliminary Conference.

-Once the Preliminary Conference has occurred, the matter may proceed to a Hearing where each party will be cross-examined, and submissions are heard.
-Alternatively, the parties may choose to have their matter determined by Judy “on the papers” and dispense with a Hearing.
+Once the Preliminary Conference has occurred, the matter may proceed to a Hearing, where each party will be cross-examined, and submissions will be heard.
+Alternatively, the parties may choose to have their matter determined by their Arbitrator “on the papers” and dispense with a Hearing.

 Judy Stewart